• Home

 In 2018, a chance encounter with acrylic fluid art sparked a new creative passion.
 At 55, she embraced mixed media, developing a signature style of three-dimensional floral paintings.
 This journey gave rise to Janna Passion Art, where she experiments with innovative techniques, including the “blooming effect” and fluid painting without traditional brushes.
 Her work, best exemplified in her Iris Garden series, transforms everyday objects—craft sticks, pins, straws, and yarn—into tools of artistic expression.
 Her latest series, Blooming Through the Ashes, pays tribute to her Armenian heritage, while her Ocean Waves collection merges fluid art with resin techniques.

 Beyond canvas, Janna extends her artistry to functional pieces, creating food-safe coasters and serving boards using eco-friendly, biodegradable resin.
-Her work has been showcased at renowned festivals and galleries, including the Catalina Festival of Art, Stay Gallery, Laguna Art-A-Fair, and Lark Gallery.
+Her work has been showcased at renowned festivals and galleries, including the Catalina Festival of Art, Stay Gallery, Laguna Art-A-Fair, Geo Gallery, California Creative Artists Inc Galleries, Huntington Art Center, Newport Beach Art Center, Universal Venue and Lark Gallery.
 She also actively participates in art walks across Southern California, from Venice Summer Fest to San Diego’s Mission Art Walk.

 Passionate about giving back, Janna donates artwork to various charitable causes, supporting student scholarships, arts programs, and relief efforts for Armenia.
 Through Janna Passion Art, she continues to transform a serendipitous artistic discovery into a lifelong creative journey.